Noeska/illegiblesemantics/projects/proj-2.md

 -->

-But I'd say generally, as opposed to other the (sub)genres that we discuss in the paper, Heavy Metal logos take their cues from **biker aesthetics** and have a **blocky feel to them**.
+But I'd say generally, as opposed to other the (sub)genres that we discuss in the paper, Heavy Metal logos take their cues from ersatz **biker aesthetics** and have a **blocky feel to them**.
 They're also often **colorful in terms of hues and tinges**.

 ![Heavy Metal](..\assets\img\projects\proj-2\heavy.png)